🎵 The song for this post is Aguzate, by Richie Ray and Bobby Cruz. 🎵

 Let's start with a silly point: if you're developing your software on a Mac, you're incurring the costs of virtual machines, not exclusively containers.

 Let's start with what containers are: unlike VMs, they have direct access to the host OS and don't need to virtualize them, saving you a ton of overhead that makes VMs hard to provision, boot, load, and sluggish to run.
 This comparison diagram from Using Docker: Developing and Deploying Software with Containers shows you the difference:

 So you can imagine how great it is to use these instead of VMs.

-But if you've worked at companies like I have, all our development is done on overpriced Mac laptops.
+But if you've worked at companies like the ones I have, all our development is done on overpriced Mac laptops.
 And can a Linux container speak directly to a non-Linux OS as if they were the same kernel?
 Of course not, so how does Docker for Mac fix this?
-By running the Linux kernel in a Linux VM.
+By having Linux containers speak to the Linux kernel in a Linux VM.

 So!
 There are many technical cool things about containers, many around how much

 better they are in utilization than a VM.
 But if you're on a Mac, you're

 actually just on a VM lol.
 Which is why your laptop heats up when you want to

 If you and/or your company develop entirely on Linux boxes, I can see how containers make a compelling story.
 But if you're not, don't let the buzzword trick your brain that it's doing something it isn't.
 Don't ask yourself "what are the costs of moving all our development into containers?" ask instead "what are the costs of moving all our development into containers in VMs?"